Oasis, Chapter 1: The Dead of Night

 "I don't have time for this," he said, turning away from her once more.

 Kimimaro half expected her to call out to him again, but she didn't.
 Unperturbed, he continued on his path, back the way he came.
-It would be dawn in a couple of hours and those things would calm down, so as long as he was careful he should have no problems.
-After ten minutes of walking, he turned back once—just to make sure that girl hadn't followed him.
+It would be dawn in a couple of hours and those things would crawl back into their daylight dens like so many spiders, so as long as he was careful he should have no problems.
+After a few minutes of walking, he turned back once just to make sure that girl hadn't followed him.
 No one was there.

-It was only a split second after he turned around to resume his vespertine journey that the attack came.
+It was only a split second after he turned around to resume his solitary journey that the attack came.
 Twin daggers, cross-wielded like scissors, meant to decapitate him in one blow.
 Unfortunately for his attacker, rusted steel was no match for chakra-enhanced bone.
 Elongated spikes protruded from Kimimaro's chest, breaking skin and weeping a bit of blood upon their exit.
 The attacker's blades crunched against bone, and the steel whined before splitting altogether.
-Not to be deterred, the attacked jumped back and commenced a round of hand seals.
+Undeterred, the attacker jumped back and commenced a round of hand seals.

-Kimimaro counted five of them in total.
+Kimimaro counted five Infected enemies in total.
 All had the same vacant eyes, oozing black wounds, and tattered shinobi garb.
 Green eyes narrowed slightly at the odds.

 I need to make this swift and clean.

-He brought his arm back and slashed mercilessly at the nearest diseased attacker.
+He brought his arm back and slashed mercilessly at the nearest Infected.
 His throat opened up and spewed black blood.
 Kimimaro twisted just enough to avoid getting sprayed.
-Landing with barely a sound, he wasted no time in launching upwards again and ramming his bone blade into the next nameless enemy, piercing her heart.
+Landing with barely a sound, he jumped again and rammed his bone blade into the next nameless enemy, piercing her heart.
 The attacker sputtered and sank to his knees.
 Kimimaro noticed that she wore a Mist hitai-ate, but thought little of it.
 To him, they were all as good as dead anyway.

 The remaining three took his moment of stillness to jump him.
-One sent a razor sharp gust of wind after him, which he leapt out of the way to avoid.
+One sent a razor sharp gust of wind after him, which he leaped out of the way to avoid.
 The other two were waiting for him, striking with a spear and a katana just as he landed.
-Kimimaro managed to release bones all over his body in time to block the katana, but the spear gouged his shoulder and caused him to take a compensating step backward.
+Kimimaro released bones all over his body in time to block the katana, but the spear gouged his shoulder and caused him to take a compensating step backward.
 He gritted his teeth and reached for the spear, tugging it and its wielder along with it.
 Using the enhanced strength inherited from his dead clan, he flung the spear wielder at the one holding the katana, sending them both crashing into the ground.
 With his good hand, Kimimaro pointed his fingers at the pair and released a barrage of bone bullets.
-They fell still almost instantly.
+Their bodies convulsed as they were peppered mercilessly, and they fell to the ground shortly after, unmoving.

 Several breaths passed as he surveyed the damage briefly.
 Unbidden, his lungs chose that time to act up and a coughing spasm barrelled into him with the force of a stampede.
 Kimimaro sank to one knee and tried to muffle the sound with a hand.
 Pain bloomed in his chest, and he willed the attack to pass.
 The hand covering his mouth suddenly felt wet and warm with blood, but he could do nothing about it.
 Not caring that his shoulder was injured, he leaned some of his weight on his wounded arm and ignored the pain.